Moving to Berlin

 Advice

 Finding a new 'home away from home' takes time and a fair amount of preparation.
 During the summer, those officially enrolled on our courses will gain access to our student Facebook group, where our community also posts about rooms on their radar or available spots in their own WG (shared apartment).
 Start as soon as possible and aim for a long term solution.
+Those enrolled on one of our short summer courses can also ask for access to a Whatsapp group in which current long-term students may sublet their apartments over summer.

 There's a great in depth guide to moving to Berlin here.
 It's not specific to students but it provides lots of good background info.